 - Sleeping clothes - tracksuit, pyjamas, onesie, shorts………we don’t need details.

 - Washing kit - including one large towel and at least one other, the large one also does for sitting on the beach.
-In summer, sun screen with a UV protection value to suit your skin is essential.
+In summer, sun tan lotion to suit your skin is essential.

 - Swimming kit.
 Many things we do involve water, so at least one coz, and ideally two in case the wet one hasn’t had a chance to dry.
 Wriggling into a wet coz isn’t a nice sensation.

-- Warm headgear - woolly hat, fleece hat, etc. More body heat is lost from your head than anywhere else and something to wear on your head when you’re in your sleeping bag is also worthwhile as nights can be cool even in summer.
+- Warm headgear - woolly hat, fleece hat, etc. More body heat is lost from your head than anywhere else and something to wear on your head in when you’re in your sleeping bag is also worthwhile.

 - Good quality torch, and spare battery.
 Headtorches are ideal and make good birthday/Xmas presents.